Orville Wright (1871 – 1948) | Wilbur Wright (1867 – 1912)

-- 1905,- built airplane that could fly for more than half an hour at a time.
-I
+- 1905 – built an aeroplane that could fly for more than half an hour at a time.

-- 1908 – Orville Wright made the world’s first flight of over one hour at Fort Myer, Virginia, in a demonstration for the U.S. army, which subsequently made the Wright planes the world’s first military airplanes.
+- 1908 – Orville Wright made the world’s first flight of over one hour at Fort Myer, Virginia, in a demonstration for the U.S. Army, which subsequently made the Wright planes the world’s first military aeroplanes.

 - 1908 – Wilbur made over 100 flights near Le Mans, France; the longest one, on Dec.
 31, a record flight: 2 hours, 19 minutes.

-Their first application for a patent in 1903 was rejected.
-In 1904, they hired a patent attorney and they received their first patent.
+The Wright’s made their first application for a patent in 1903, but it was rejected.
+In 1904, they hired a patent attorney, who helped them gain their first patent.
 However, other aviators attempted to circumnavigate the Wright brothers patents, leading to painful and costly legal battles in the courts.

 The brothers never married.
-Wilbur once quipped he “did not have time for both a wife and an airplane.
+Wilbur once quipped he “did not have time for both a wife and an aeroplane.
 Orville Wright died of a heart attack at age 77.